Enalean/tuleap-documentation-en/languages/en/user-guide/git.rst

 separated repositories.

 Git access (for both read and write operations) requires a valid SSH key to be configured in user account preference.
-See ? for details.
+See :ref:`account-maintenance` for details.

 Two types of repositories are available: